libxml-raku/LibXML-raku/doc/Node.md

     *findnodes * evaluates the xpath expression (XPath 1.0) on the current node and returns the resulting node set as an array.
 In scalar context, returns an [LibXML::NodeList ](LibXML::NodeList ) object.

-    The xpath expression can be passed either as a string, or as a [LibXML::XPathExpression ](LibXML::XPathExpression ) object.
+    The xpath expression can be passed either as a string, or as a [LibXML::XPath::Expression ](LibXML::XPath::Expression ) object.

     The `:deref` option has an effect on associatve indexing: